pixielabs/devise-recognisable/README.md

     $ gem install devise-recognisable

-Once you have Devise and `trackable` set up, add the `recognisable` module to your user model:
+Once you have Devise set up, add the `recognisable` module to your user model:

 <pre>
 devise :database_authenticatable, :registerable, :trackable, <b>:recognisable</b>
 </pre>

+And generate the RecogniseSession table.
+If you are are using Postgres or another database that supports the `inet` column type:

+    $ rails generate migration CreateRecogniseSessions user:references sign_in_ip:inet sign_in_at:datetime

+If you are are using SQLite or another database that doesn't support the `inet` column type, you can use `string`:

+    $ rails generate migration CreateRecogniseSessions user:references sign_in_ip:string sign_in_at:datetime

 ## Development